rch4-org/rch4-org.github.io/content/about_rch4.md

   - section_id: comparaison
     title: Comparaison
     subtitle: >-
-      each question is expandable and will be compared accross Riluzole, Radicava and RCH4
+      each question is expandable and will be comparing Riluzole, Radicava and RCH4
     background: gray
     faq_items:
       - question: Is this a cure